vijaykiran/hoplon/README.md

 #### With Imagination

 You can write your own macro to do even stranger transformations.
-All it has to do is emit the canonical form and it'll plug right in.
+All it has to do is emit the canonical form.
 Consider the imaginary `htmlish` macro that performs the following transformation (we like how weird it is, at least):

 ```clojure
 (htmlish